Photo by Mizuno K from Pexels via Canva.com

 - Would you prefer cash in hand now for other investments?

-Landlord/Tenant law can vary significantly amongst states, and at times, county or city governments may also enact legislation regulating the use of rental homes in a given jurisdiction.
-Some states such as Alaska do not require a rental license, but instead require a Business License to collect rental income.
-Search for rental license requirements at the state, county, and city levels where your rental home will be.
-Most rental or business licenses are renewed on an annual basis, with a fee set by the government.
+Landlord/tenant law can vary significantly among states.
+Sometimes, county or city governments may also enact legislation regulating the use of rental homes in a given jurisdiction.
+Some states, such as Alaska, do not require a rental license.
+Instead, they require a business license to collect rental income.
+Search for rental license requirements at the state, county, and city levels where the rental home will be.
+Most rental or business licenses are renewed annually, with a fee set by the government.

 Tip: In many states, landlords cannot file for evictions or take adverse tenant action (if needed), unless a valid rental license exists for the property.
 Landlords may also be fined if found in violation of applicable law, particularly if operating an unlicensed rental.